-The military requirement is for up to 8 Astute Class nuclear powered attack submarines to replace the existing Trafalgar Class.
+The military requirement is for up to 8 Astute Class Submersible Ship Nuclear to replace the existing Trafalgar Class of nuclear powered attack submarine.

 Astute Class submarines are required to perform a range of military tasks; these unique requirements are combined within the Astute design to provide global reach, endurance, covertness, sustained high speed and the ability to conduct unsupported operations in hostile environments.